 A brief history of taiko is presented, and participants learn a song based on fundamental stance, rhythms, and technique.
 No taiko experience is necessary, but participants must be at least 15 years old and capable of fairly rigorous physical activity.

-Workshops are $50 per participant plus processing fees.
-Enrollment is limited to 15 participants.
+Adult workshops are $50 per participant plus processing fees.
+Enrolment is limited to 15 participants.

-The Oyako workshop is geared toward students aged 7-13 and their parents/guardians.
-Parent and child will work together to learn the basics of SJT-style taiko playing.
+The OYAKO Workshop is geared towards students aged 7-13 and their parents/guardians.
+Parent and child will work together to learn the basics of SJT-style taiko playing!

 are saying about our workshops: